 KU Law Partnership with United Nations Institute for Training and Research

-Students enrolled in the Mediation Clinic and Tribal Judicial Support Clinic may have the opportunity to train diplomats on indigenous issues and conflict resolution as part of a partnership between KU Law and the United Nations Institute for Training and Research.
+Students enrolled in the Tribal Judicial Support Clinic may have the opportunity to train diplomats on indigenous issues and conflict resolution as part of a partnership between KU Law and the United Nations Institute for Training and Research.
 Read more about the partnership with UNITAR.

 Tribal Law & Government Center News